cloudvyy/Auto-Mass-Delete-Tweets-Unretweet/README.md

 2. Configure Script

-Edit auto-delete-all.js and set your actual X username (without the @) here: const yourUsername = 'yourusername'; // change this
+Edit on auto-delete-all.js and set your actual X username (without the @) here: const yourUsername = 'yourusername'; // change this

 Make sure the paths to Brave and your profile are correct: